basilgood/vim_plug/README.md

 ranger: zh show hidden and the rest of the commands are like vim keys.
 Ex: yy copy file, dd delete, / search etc.
 asyncrun:
-  do whatever command like in shell but in vim command line.
+  do whatever command, like in shell but in vim command line.
   Ex: AsyncRun git status, run command async, and show output in quickfix window.
 F9 or q or Ctrl-q close that window.
 F9 toggle quickfix window.